VedantPancholi/ReMorph/docs/context/project-context.md

 - comparison reports are generated for baseline, adaptive, and trained-policy placeholders
 - clean package artifacts exist for both repairable and unrecoverable slices
+- large simulated training runs can now generate 1000+ episodes across repairable and unrecoverable slices
+- the larger training pipeline has already been run end to end on:
+  - `1000` generated episodes
+  - `800` repairable cases
+  - `200` unrecoverable auth cases
+- the current trained policy is valid and safe, but still slightly below the deterministic adaptive policy on average reward for the large eval slice

 ## Known Constraints